Livingston County, Illinois

 - 2005 - The Pontiac Swinging Bridges are constructed, becoming a popular tourist attraction.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Livingston County, Illinois.
+This timeline provides a condensed summary of the historical journey of Livingston County, Illinois.